 2. Methodological Innovation.
 Innovation also stems from our novel integrative and interdisciplinary translational approach that combines state of the art and novel methodologies to determine amino acid transporter expression and function and their upstream regulation.
 These methodologies include: a 3-pool model tracer methodology to measure amino acid trafficking across vascular and intracellular compartments20; molecular techniques to measure regulation of muscle protein synthesis and amino acid transport^{26,27}; and near infrared spectroscopy (NIRS) to determine the role of endothelial function and microvascular muscle perfusion^{86,87}.
-Exercise is a well-established means to induce muscle growth.
-Resistance exercise also stimulates amino acid transport and transporter expression independent of changes in amino acid availability26.
-In this application, we will innovatively use exercise as a tool to modify the response of amino acid transport and transporter expression with the purpose of testing our hypotheses and identifying new therapeutic targets.
+Inactivity is a well-established means to induce muscle atrophy.
+Bed Rest inactivity also reduce amino acid transport and transporter expression and leads to anabolic resistance22.
+In this application, we will innovatively use Bed Rest as a tool to modify the response of amino acid transport and transporter expression with the purpose of testing our hypotheses and identifying new therapeutic targets.

 3. Discovery of Novel Molecular Targets.
 Our secondary outcomes will include exploration of the role of novel regulatory proteins in relation to the changes in amino acid transport associated with T2DM.
 The basic assumption is that chronic and acute sarcopenia accelerators may reduce amino acid transport with different mechanisms.
-Thus, we will determine the potential role of newly identified amino acid sensing pathways such as the Sestrins-GATOR1/2 and the lysosomal vATPase/SLC38A9/Ragulator complex in the activation, or lack of thereof, of mTORC1 signaling and amino acid transporter expression and function.
+Thus, we will determine the potential role of newly identified amino acid sensing pathways such as the Sestrins-GATOR1/2 and the lysosomal vATPase/SLC38A9/Regulator complex in the activation, or lack of thereof, of mTORC1 signaling and amino acid transporter expression and function.